 Now that we’ve clarified the leaves, let’s move on to practice.

 You’ve now picked one or two artichoke leaves—these are very large and provide plenty of material.
 If you need a larger quantity, nothing stops you from repeating the process later.
-However, we recommend testing the drying and tasting process first to decide whether you’d like to repeat the experience.
+However, we recommend testing the drying and tasting process first to decide whether to repeat the experience.

 harvesting artichoke leaves